-Today, we’re taking a quick look at one of our most classically “global” prints, Starry Nights.
-Each piece of fabric, including these lovely sheer indigo curtains, are created using a form of batik, called “double dabu” printing.
+Today, we’re taking a quick look at one of our popular blue block printed fabrics called Starry Nights.
+Each piece is created using a form of batik called “double dabu” printing.
 Rather than using wax resist, dabu is created using a finely sieved mud paste, which is applied to fabric using a printer’s block.
-The fabric is then immersed in dye (in this case, pure indigo dye), rinsed, and the dabu process is repeated to create layers of color.
+The fabric is then immersed in dye (in this case, pure indigo dye) and rinsed.
+The dabu process repeats to create layers of color.

-Each piece of fabric is uniquely beautiful, as the dabu process leaves behind “veining” (tiny lines of dye that make their way under the paste) which adds to the richness and originality of the print.
+Double dabu fabric makes each piece unique.
+The process leaves behind what’s known as veining–tiny lines of dye that make their way under the paste.
+This adds to the richness and originality of the print.

-If you love a global look, and want to create a space with authenticity, then this print will speak to you.
+If you love a global look and want to create a handcrafted, soulful space, then Starry Nights will speak to you.
 Our curtains are affordable for you, yet created using fair trade principles, so you know that the wonderful artisans behind the scenes are being well compensated.